- Glossary of Fiber Optic Terms

 Photodiode: A semiconductor that converts light to an electrical signal, used in fiber optic receivers.

-Pigtail: A short length of fiber attached to a fiber optic component such as a laser or coupler.
+Pigtail: A short length of fiber attached to a fiber optic component such as a connector, laser or coupler.

 Plastic optical fiber (POF): An optical fiber made of plastic.

 Plastic-clad silica (PCS) fiber: A fiber made with a glass core and plastic cladding.

 - Plug: a male fiber optic connector that mates to a female receptacle.